FeroLabs/fero_client/README.md

 ### Optimize

 A more advanced usage of an `Analysis` is to create an optimization which will make a prediction that satistifies a specified `goal` within the context of `constraints` on other factors or targets.
+Currently, the Fero optimizer can be used to conduct three different types of optimizations based on an `Analysis`.

+#### Example 1: Minimize a factor given constraints

-For example, if you wanted to the minimize value of `value` while keeping `target` within a set range, you would provide the following goal and constraint configurations.
+Fero can be used to minimize `value` while keeping `target` within a set range.
+The following goal and constraint configurations would need to be provided.

 ```python
 goal = {
   "goal": "minimize",
   "factor": {"name": "value", "min": 50.0, "max": 100.0}